VivusHub/Vivus/sdk-php/createEvent.md

 - lc: Location `Required`
     Location of the event is required, value can not be empty and should be in a string format.

+- ct: Country `Country`
+   Country where the event is being hosted, required and should be in a string format.

 - tg: Tags `Optional`
     Tag for the event, value can be empty but if parsed it should be in a string format.